RecordEvolution/ReswarmOS/README.md

-Any devices created within the framework of the IoT Development Studio _Reswarm_ are by default equipped with the latest version of _ReswarmOS_ and automatically configured to securely connect and communicate with the Record Evolution server cloud instance.
-Since this setup is coupled to your individual Record Evolution user account the _ssh login_ is more customized and secure.
+Any devices created within the framework of the IoT Development Studio _Reswarm_ are by default equipped with the latest version of _ReswarmOS_ and automatically configured to securely connect and communicate with the IronFlock server cloud instance.
+Since this setup is coupled to your individual IronFlock user account the _ssh login_ is more customized and secure.
 During the initial boot process ReswarmOS will set up a personalized user account on the device using the fields `swarm_owner_name` and `secret` of the _.reswarm_ configuration file as username and associated password.
 Note, that this username may be modified in order to comply to the `NAME_REGEX` rule `^[a-z][-a-z0-9]*$`.
-The device will show up in the local network with its _hostname_ according to the Record Evolution device name.
+The device will show up in the local network with its _hostname_ according to the IronFlock device name.
 To ensure maximal security, by default, this user is the only one able to access the device directly using public key authentication.
 The required identity is consequently provided by the _.reswarm_ file of the device and may,